 Rosana Cade is a Glasgow based artist who mainly works in live performance.
-Her practice is rooted in a queer feminist discourse and straddles performance, live art and activism.
-She is drawn to liveness as a potent site for connection with an 'other', and her work often dances between the joy and difficulty of connecting intimately with others.
-She creates work in a range of forms and contexts to reach different people with varying approaches, and she is passionate about collaborative practices.
+Their practice is rooted in a queer feminist discourse and straddles performance, live art and activism.
+They are drawn to liveness as a potent site for connection with an 'other', and their work often dances between the joy and difficulty of connecting intimately with others.
+They create work in a range of forms and contexts to reach different people with varying approaches, and are passionate about collaborative practices.

-Rosana was part of the SPILL National Platform and Showcase in 2013, a National Theatre of Scotland and Arches 'Auteur' in 2014, when she also received a Culture2014 commission to travel to India to make a new work.
-She was an Artsadmin artist bursary recipient 2014/15, and artist in residence at the Marlborough Theatre in 2015.
-Her work has been shown extensively in UK, and she also regularly tours across Europe, with strong connections to Kampnagel in Hamburg and Gessnerallee in Zurich.
-Her participatory performance Walking:Holding, which explores intimacy in public spaces, has been touring for over eight years to over 35 different locations, working with diverse groups of local people in each place.
-She recently completed a film about this project.
+Rosana was part of the SPILL National Platform and Showcase in 2013, a National Theatre of Scotland and Arches 'Auteur' in 2014, when they also received a Culture2014 commission to travel to India to make a new work.
+They were an Artsadmin artist bursary recipient 2014/15, and artist in residence at the Marlborough Theatre in 2015.
+Their work has been shown extensively in UK, and they also regularly tour across Europe, with strong connections to Kampnagel in Hamburg and Gessnerallee in Zurich.
+Their participatory performance Walking:Holding, which explores intimacy in public spaces, has been touring for over eight years to over 35 different locations, working with diverse groups of local people in each place.
+They recently completed a film about this project.

 Rosana is a co-founder of the radical performance collective //BUZZCUT// who support live art and experimental performance in Glasgow with a strong community focused ethic.